Japandi Floor Lamps: 5 Etsy Picks That Actually Get the Light Right

 Japandi combines Japanese and Scandinavian interiors.
 Key qualities for lighting:

-- Natural materials: wood (oak, teak, ash), bamboo, rice paper, linen, or other unbleached textiles.
+- Natural materials: wood (oak, teak, ash), bamboo, rice paper, linen, or other unbleached textiles. if your looking for a more comprehensive guide of Japandi furniture checkout our articles

 - Soft, diffused light: Avoid harsh glare.
 Shades or diffusers matter.
 Warm tones — around 2700-3000K — feel more soothing.